Compaq Professional Workstation AP550

 This must have been quite a machine when it was new in 2000.
-It's got a dual slot 1 motherboard (which I've upgraded from a single Pentium 3 866 to dual 1GHz Pentium 3 CPUs (with 133MHz FSB)), four RDRAM slots (upgraded from 256MB to the full 2GB) and a 10,000 RPM Ultra 160 SCSI 36GB hard drive (upgraded from a 9GB unit).
+The single Pentium III 866 it came with has been upgraded to dual 1GHz Pentium III CPUs (with 133MHz FSB)), RDRAM memory upgraded from 256MB to the full 2GB), and has a 10,000 RPM Ultra 160 SCSI 36GB hard drive (upgraded from a 9GB unit).
 The graphics card is a Matrox G400 32MB card, a slight upgrade on the original dual head Matrox G400 16MB AGP card.
-Mostly my 2000-era dream spec. :-)

 I was unable to find CPUs with the correct heatsinks, or the heatsinks on their own, for a sane price.
 Almost noone has them, one company in the States offered me some for a "special" price of $230 each, and there are some on ebay for an even higher price.
 I ended up buying kits for the Proliant DL380 G1 rackmount servers and modifying the heatsinks to fit the PC, with 3 CPUs (one as a spare) and 3 voltage regulators (part of the bundle), and transatlantic shipping, costing less than the unit price of a single CPU with the correct heatsink.
 Details of the modifications to the heatsinks can be found here.